 - A secure Remote Desktop Gateway, OR

-Now is also a good time to check and audit the network security at your office.
+Now is also a good time to check and audit your main office network security

-Run through our check list and ensure you are following best practice working from home IT security:
+Run through our check list to ensure best practice home IT security:

-☐ The physical environment used for home working is secure and screens are not viewable to anyone but yourself.
+☐ The physical environment used for home working is secure and screens are only viewable to yourself.

 ☐ Sessions that connect to business devices, services or data are logged out during breaks and when work is finished.